-You’re probably asking yourself this question.
-The coronavirus pandemic has put homeschooling on the map as an educational option, and now parents are considering homeschooling as a viable option.
+The coronavirus pandemic has put homeschooling on the map.
+As a result, more parents than ever are considering homeschooling as a viable option.
 As children enter their school years and as many families are unhappy with the public education system, this questions is top of mind for many parents.

 - Should I homeschool my child, send him to private school, or enroll him in public school?